 If you’ve ever had to set up a network, you know just how frustrating it can be.
 While a simple home network with a laptop or two can be set up in just minutes using plug and play equipment, setting up a bigger network can be more time consuming – and a bigger hassle.
 One of the most frustrating things you may encounter is connection problems.
 Maybe it’s just your computer that doesn’t connect to the internet.
 Perhaps your coworkers are also having problems, or maybe your customers using your free Wi-Fi are also having connection problems.
 While these problems aren’t necessarily easy to diagnose and do require troubleshooting, there are a few things you can quickly and easily check.
 One of those things is your DHCP range.

-Fully understanding the settings and components of your network can get confusing, so let’s break this down do it’s easier to understand.
-First, DHCP stands for Dynamic Host Configuration Protocol.
-In short, this is a setting that allows your server or router to automatically assign IP addresses to anything that connects to your network.
+Fully understanding the settings and components of your network can get confusing, so let’s break this down so it’s easier to understand.
+DHCP stands for Dynamic Host Configuration Protocol.
+In short, it is a service that lets your router automatically assign IP addresses to anything that connects to your network.

 DHCP has to be enabled and can be enabled or disabled through your settings menu.
 Through the settings menu, you can also see a list of the devices connected to your network, which is your DHCP Client List.
 You can also view and adjust your DHCP Range.